co-dan/interactive-diagrams/common/usage.md

 [restricted-workers](http://hackage.haskell.org/package/restricted-workers)
 library.

-You can read some my previous report on this project which is still pretty relevant: <http://parenz.wordpress.com/XXX>
+You can read my previous report on this project, which is still pretty relevant: <http://parenz.wordpress.com/XXX>

 # Acknowledgments